 Guide: experienced English-speaking guides with the qualified tour guide certification from the National Tourism Bureau.
 They are friendly, knowledgeable, and willing to help.

 Driver: reliable licensed local driver with at least 5 years’ driving experience

-Vehicle: air-conditioned business car (maximum of 7 seats) with GPS facilities, free in-car Wi-Fi, big windows, and ample space.
+Vehicle: air-conditioned business car (maximum of 7 seats) with GPS facilities, big windows and ample space.

 Skip the line at the amazing Forbidden City (Imperial Palace Museum) as China Highlights VIP guests.
 Walk across the world’s largest urban square — Tian’anmen Square — where the famous Chairman Mao’s portrait is hanging.
 Take a 2-hour hike on the Great Wall at Mutianyu with a round-trip cable car or toboggan.
-Enjoy a freshly-cooked set meal for lunch, and free portable Wi-Fi anytime and anywhere.
+Enjoy a freshly-cooked set meal for lunch.

 Due to the smart timing arrangements of this tour, there is absolutely no opportunity to visit any shops.
 Today, you will have a chance to explore the best attractions in Beijing.

 Today, you will fully explore Beijing by visiting the famous imperial garden — the Summer Palace and pass by the 2008 Beijing Olympics Site (the Bird's Nest and Water Cube).
 After having a Beijing-style lunch, you will have a bird’s-eye view of Beijing and the Forbidden City when you visit Jingshan Park.
 Later on you'll visit the Temple of Heaven where the emperors used to pray for rain and a good harvest, and you will see the palace where the emperors used to fast.